Online Poker vs Live Poker: 9 Key Differences You Need To Know

 Some slam chips when bluffing, while others only talk when holding a strong hand or do something else that gives away information.

-Once you pick up on these certain tells, you can look to get involved in more pots against these players and increase your edge even more.
+Once you pick up on certain tells, you can get involved in more pots against these players and increase your edge even more.

 Whether it’s tournaments or cash games, be prepared for more multiway scenarios in live games.